MapleFrogStudio/hobbytrader/README.md

 >Work in progress, not production ready, poor documentation :)
 >No user interface, all demos run from the command line with results printed in the terminal
 ## Hobby trader is a python project for manipulating historical price data for stock trading

+This project is divided into three (3) repository:
+- [hobbytrader](https://github.com/MapleFrogStudio/hobbytrader) : repository with programs to create autoated strategies and backtest
+- [downloader](https://github.com/MapleFrogStudio/downloader) : repository with github actions to download dialy minute price data
+- [DATASET](https://github.com/MapleFrogStudio/DATASETS) : repository to store accumulated data for later use in backtesting

+# Downloader
 This project uses github actions to download daily minute price data and archive the results as a CSV or PARQUET file.
 The generated files cover the following groups of symbols:
 * TSX
 * S&P500